Terror in Resonance: Critical response

 Nick Creamer of Anime News Network gave the anime series an "A", and described it as "the direction is basically flawless, and the semi-realistic art design keeps the show grounded while also offering consistent moments of larger-than-life beauty.
 Overall, Terror in Resonance is just short of a masterpiece.
 When it comes to ideas and execution, the show is absolutely bulletproof, a gorgeous and cutting meditation on the contradictory complexities of modern society.
 Its characters rage at a system that no one truly wants, caught up in cycles the show frames as tragically inevitable.
 In the context of its well-earned cynicism, its few moments of honest human connection feel all the more precious, brought home by expert framing and brilliant use of music.
 A rich and passionate meditation on modern society that is elevated by some of the finest music and visuals in anime".

+In 2015, the Chinese Ministry of Culture listed Terror in Resonance among 38 anime and manga titles banned in China.
+Officials stated that the aforementioned series "include scenes of violence, pornography, terrorism and crimes against public morality" that could potentially incite minors to commit such acts as reasons for the ban.